beranek1/php-web-analytics/README.md

 * **it's free**

 ## Usage
-Place b1webanalytics.php and b1settings.php in the same directory as your own php scripts.
+Place b1webanalytics.php and b1settings.php in the same directory as your own php scripts, and modify the mysql parameters (user, password, database, host) in b1settings.php.
+(Recommended, makes updates easier)
+OR

-Before using the scripts you need to modify the mysql parameters (user, password, database, host) in b1settings.php else nothing will work:
+Place only b1webanalytics in the same directory as your own php scripts and modify the mysql parameters (user, password, database, host) in b1webanalytics.php.

-b1settings.php
+b1settings.php / b1webanalytics.php
 ```php
 $b1_analytics_db = new b1_db_manager("user", "password", "database", "localhost");
 ```